GEOAC/empowerworkuk/README.md

 - **List organisations and charities** that support workers from ethnic minority backgrounds and other underrepresented groups
 - Share **facts, figures, and statistics** about diversity and inclusion in industries such as tech and digital
 - Offer a **visually engaging but accessible** static experience with no sign-in or tracking required
-- Represent diversity through **inclusive design and storytelling**
+- Represent diversity through **inclusive design and facts**
 - Demonstrate how AI and technology can **boost and fill skill gaps** that people from other backgrounds may face

 ---

 ## 👥 User Stories

-1. **As a young Black professional**, I want to find reliable information about my rights at work so I can advocate for myself and understand the protections available.
+1. **As a young Black/mixed race professional**, I want to find reliable information about my rights at work so I can advocate for myself and understand the protections available.

 2. **As a mixed-heritage creative entering tech**, I want to see real statistics about diversity in UK workplaces so I can understand where representation is improving and where it’s still needed.

-3. **As an HR manager**, I want to find charities and community organisations that promote inclusion so I can connect my company with trusted partners and resources.
+3. **As an HR manager**, I want to find charities and community organisations that promote inclusion so I can connect my company with trusted partners and resources, to help awareness, consideration and respect to others who may be in the workforce.

-4. **As an immigrant worker**, I want clear, jargon-free explanations of workers’ rights so that I can easily understand them even if English isn’t my first language.
+4. **As a worker with english not as a first language**, I want clear, jargon-free explanations of workers’ rights so that I can easily understand them even if English isn’t my first language.

-5. **As a student preparing to enter the workforce**, I want to learn about support networks and inspiring stories from people who look like me in my chosen industry.
+5. **As a student preparing to enter the workforce**, I want to learn about support networks, organisations and facts from people like me and others I may meet in my chosen industry.

 6. **As a community advocate**, I want to share a single link that helps others access rights information, support organisations, and data about representation across UK workplaces.